Synnotech-AG/Synnotech.Linq2Db.MsSqlServer/readme.md

 # General recommendations

 1. All I/O should be abstracted.
 You should create abstractions that are specific for your use cases.
-2. Your custom abstractions should derive from `IAsyncDisposable` (when they only read data from SQL Server) or from `IAsyncSession` (when they also manipulate data and therefore need a transaction).
-Only if you need to handle several transactions with a single session should you use `IAsyncTransactionalSession`.
+2. Your custom abstractions should derive from `IAsyncReadOnlySession` (when they only read data from SQL Server) or from `IAsyncSession` (when they also manipulate data and therefore need a transaction).
+Only use `IAsyncTransactionalSession` when you need to handle several transactions within a single session.
 3. Prefer async I/O over sync I/O. Threads that wait for a database query to complete can handle other requests in the meantime when the query is performed asynchronously.
 This prevents thread starvation under high load and allows your web service to scale better.
 Synnotech.Linq2Db.MsSqlServer currently does not support synchronous sessions for this reason.
 4. In case of web apps, we do not recommend using the DI container to dispose of the session.
 Instead, it is the controller's responsibility to do that.
 This way you can easily test the controller without running the whole ASP.NET Core infrastructure in your tests.
-To make your life easier, use an appropriate DI container like [LightInject](https://github.com/seesharper/LightInject) that provides more functionality like [Function Factories](https://www.lightinject.net/#function-factories) instead of Microsoft.Extensions.DependencyInjection.
+To make your life easier, use an appropriate DI container like [LightInject](https://github.com/seesharper/LightInject) instead of Microsoft.Extensions.DependencyInjection.
+These more sophisticated DI containers provide you with more features, e.g. [Function Factories](https://www.lightinject.net/#function-factories).

 # Trivia

 - The SQL Client, originally available in the System.Data.SqlClient namespace, is now actually developed in a new project called [Microsoft.Data.SqlClient](https://github.com/dotnet/sqlclient).
 Both exist next to each other, but only Microsoft.Data.SqlClient will receive new features.
 - As of May 2021, almost all calls to SQL Server are implemented in an async fashion.
 For transactions, this is not the case.
 The corresponding classes (in Microsoft.Data.SqlClient as well as in System.Data.SqlClient) do not support operations to begin, commit, rollback, and dispose transactions asynchronously.
 There are members for that on `DbTransaction`, but these simply call the synchronous methods.
 It remains to be seen when transactions will support asynchronous I/O. Synnotech.Linq2Db.MsSqlServer still calls transactions asynchronously because the overhead in a method that needs to be async anyway (for opening the session, loading, inserting, and updating) is negligible.

+# Migration Guides

+## From 1.0.0 to 2.0.0

+The following changes require recompilation.
+The surface areas of the APIs were either extended or stayed the same.

+- `AsyncReadOnlySession` now directly implements `IAsyncReadOnlySession` instead of `IAsyncDisposable` and `IDisposable`
+- `AsyncSession<T>`, `AsyncTransactionalSession<T>`, and `Linq2DbTransaction` now support an optional cancellation token on their async APIs.